 Graduates may find employment with design studios offering kitchen and bath consultancy services, kitchen and bath specifiers and/or fabricators, building contractors and developers, in retail stores or warehouses that specialize in selling kitchen and bath products and finishes.
 Students with entrepreneurial skills may become freelance kitchen and bath designers or start up a business.

 Program Learning Outcomes

 The graduate has reliably demonstrated the ability to:

-- design residential kitchens and bathrooms that are in harmony with their surroundings using historical and contemporary design trends, colour theories, and design elements and principles;
+- design residential kitchens and bathrooms using historical and contemporary design elements and principles, colour theory, and current trends, to meet client needs;

-- produce and review specifications and working drawings that use a variety of techniques, including manual drafting, computer aided drafting, and perspective drawing and rendering to convey the design solution clearly;
+- produce specifications and working drawings using a variety of industry standard media and techniques to convey the design solution clearly;

-- recommend energy efficient and sustainable materials for fixtures, finishes and appliances that are suitable for the space and design;
+- select energy efficient and sustainable materials for fixture, finishes and appliances to create environmentally sound design solutions for the assigned space;

-- ensure kitchen and bath designs comply with the applicable legislation, industry guidelines (NKBA), accessibility needs, and all requirements for the public’s health, safety, and welfare;
+- ensure kitchen and bath designs comply with the applicable legislation, industry guidelines (NKBA), accessibility needs, and all requirements for the public's health, safety, and welfare;

 - collaborate with multi-disciplinary project teams for the successful achievement of project goals;